thycupxo/obsidian-CSS/README.md

 # Obsidian-CSS

-CSS snippets used in Obsidian.
+This repo contains all CSS snippets used in Obsidian.
 Most of the snippets are incoporated in the 'Obsidian-Custom-Atom-Theme-CSS-Snippet.css' file.

 In this file,
 I have applied custom font color and minor tweaks.
 The following snippets are applied: